Cnuas

 Research Platform

-Open-source, modifiable and reproducible.
+Open-source under the Apache License 2.0, modifiable and reproducible.
 Ideal for academic networking and HPC research where commercial silicon is a black box.